Appointments

 Routine Appointments

-You may book a routine or non-urgent appointment to see a GP or Nurse by telephoning 01630 652158 during surgery hours or asking at the reception desk.
+You may book a routine or non-urgent appointment to see a GP, Nurse, or other clinician by telephoning 01630 652158 during surgery hours or asking at the reception desk.
+Routine GP Appointments are also available to book via your Patient Services online account or via our online eConsult service.

-Priority will always be given to sick children under three and patients over the age of seventy five.
-Doctors are always made aware by a prompt on their screens if a sick and distressed baby is brought into the surgery.
+Priority will always be given to sick children under three and patients over the age of seventy-five.
+Clinicians are always made aware by a prompt on their screens if a sick and distressed baby is brought into the surgery.

 Patients over 75 who have not been seen at the practice for 12 months may also request a consultation as above.
-Where it is considered inappropriate for the patient to attend the practice owing to their medical condition, this consultation will take place in the patients home.
+Where it is considered inappropriate for the patient to attend the practice owing to their medical condition, this consultation can take place in the patient’s home.

 Home Visits